SwyserCo/TheScout/prd.md

 ## Technical Considerations

+- It's best practice to separate declarations in header files (.h) from implementations in source files (.cpp)
+- Make sure you look at .github folder .md files for more insights
 - ESP32-S3 is single-threaded; avoid blocking operations.
 - Device is USB-powered; battery optimization not required.
 - Use best-in-class libraries for MQTT, WiFiManager, Preferences.
 - Sensor polling and debounce logic must be efficient.
+- Update the platform.ini file to contain all the used external libraries

 ## Success Metrics